dindinet/magistelam/page-load-speed.md

 ### Do You Need To Take Action Today?
 If you are winning now but your main competitor takes action then your main competitor will overtake you and grow faster.
 A website that loads fast and presents an offer optimised for the visitors will convert more and generate more revenue for the same fixed costs.
 Profits quickly grow.

 With their new dominant position and optimised marketing they will inevitably take an unassailable lead.
 With their growing revenues they will be able to outbid everyone else in the niche to promote their offer.
-By taking action now and adopting an optimising approach to your marketing your organisation will dominate.
+By taking action now and adopting an optimising approach to your marketing your organisation can dominate.

 IMPROVE YOUR PAGE LOAD SPEED before it is too late - Get an extensive report which highlights the problems and explains how to fix them.
 Only £50 (fully refundable if you engage us to implement the fixes.)

+We advise how to set up a measurement system, what to measure and how to measure